elizaos-plugins/plugin-admin/README.md

 ## Global Context Provider

-When admin privileges are unlocked, the `GLOBAL_CONTEXT` provider automatically injects:
+When admin features are unlocked, the `GLOBAL_CONTEXT` provider automatically injects:
 - Summary of last 50 messages across all rooms
 - Message counts per room
 - Formatted for LLM context understanding